scurid-inc/docs/docs/quickstart.md

 # Quickstart

-This page covers how to get started with Scurid Platform by downloading and setting up software elements to help generate identities on the hardware and the dashboard to manage it
+This page covers how to get started with Scurid Platform by downloading and setting up software elements to on required IoT hardware and the dashboard to manage it

 ### Step 1 : Download and setup Scurid App & Backend server